Animal Name Generator

 About Animal Name Generator

-Animal Name Generator: fast, pronounceable names for pets and characters
+Animal Name Generator: fast, filterable names for pets and characters

 How Animal Name Generator Works

-• 1) Choose Animal type: Pick a preset like Dog, Cat, Horse, Bird, Fox, Bear, Rabbit, Turtle, Dinosaur, Dragon, or select Custom.
-The preset matters because it changes the base sound set used for names.
+• 1) Choose Animal type: Select Dog, Cat, Horse, Bird, Fox, Bear, Rabbit, Turtle, Dinosaur, Dragon, or Custom if you want to nudge the sound using your own hint.

-• 7) Add Starts with / Ends with (optional): Use short hints like “Lu” or “o.”
-These are great for themes, litter naming, or matching an existing set of names.
+• 7) Add Starts with / Ends with (optional): Use short hints like “Lu” or “o” if you have a sound you like.
+Keep them short for better variety.

-• 8) Toggle Alliteration and meanings: Set Alliteration to Yes if you like catchy repeats (think “Mimi” or “Kiko”).
-Enable “Include short meaning lines” if you want a quick personality clue under each name.
+• 8) Toggle Alliteration: Choose Yes if you like catchy repeats (think “Mimi” or “Kiko”), or No if you want more straightforward results.

 Key Features